Will you pay more for life insurance if you're overweight?

 Finding life insurance for people that are overweight

 People should not be deterred from taking out life insurance solely because they are overweight.
-As stated previously, it would be extremely rare for an underwriter to reject a policy application solely on someones weight and will also consider other medical evidence in their assessment including:
+As stated previously, it would be extremely rare for an underwriter to reject a policy application solely on someones BMI, or whether they are medically obese.
+Insurers will consider medical evidence other than BMI in their assessment including:

 - Statement from a certified medical practitioner